-PolyU Fire Dynamics Lab
+PolyU Fire Safety Lab

 The proposed smart firefighting system adopts the complex data generating networks that enable real-time monitoring of the evolution of urban environments and hazards.
 Proper analysis of this data based on artificial intelligence can deliver information that continuously determines the state and evolution of systems and diagnoses emergent pathologies and support the decision making.
 Implementation of such a system for smart firefighting will help Hong Kong achieve the status of the world's leading smart city.